SaraSchaal/CoreSim_QTL/Checklist.md

 * Develop a list of simulation parameters - *Katie*
     * have 200K simulations that we want to run
+    * CURRENT LIST IS NOT FINAL.
+Some of these parameters I need to think about more.

 * Develop a script to call a simulation from the command line with different parameters - *Kevin*